refinajs/refina/docs/guide/essentials/lowlevel.md

 The content of the element.
 It can be:

 - A string or a number, which will be rendered as a text node.
-- A fragment, which will be rendered as the content of the element.
+- A view function, which will be rendered as the content of the element.
 - A `PD` object of the above two types.

 ## The `eventListeners` Parameter